dipaish/cloudServices/docs/linux/linuxfileSystem2.md

 ## Linux File Systems

-### Linux File System Hierarchy (FHS)

 Linux uses a tree-like file system structure starting from the root directory `/`.
 Understanding the filesystem hierarchy is essential for navigating, managing files, and system administration.

 **Windows vs 🐧 Linux Filesystem Comparison**

-If you’re coming from Windows, Linux’s filesystem can feel unfamiliar at first.
 - Windows uses **drive letters** like `C:\` or `D:\`.
 - Linux uses **one unified tree**, starting at `/`.